AliceO2Group/DataDistribution/doc/StfBuilder.md

 :   Size of the memory region for (Sub)TimeFrames data in MiB.
 Note: make sure the
     region can fit several (Sub)TimeFrames to avoid deadlocks.

+**--data-source-headersize** arg (=512)
+:   Size of the memory region for (Sub)TimeFrames O2 headers in MiB.
+Note: make
+    sure the region can fit several (Sub)TimeFrames to avoid deadlocks.

+**--data-source-file-list** arg
+:   File name which contains the list of files at remote location, e.g. a list of
+    files on EOS, or a remote server.
+Note: copy-cmd parameter must be provided.

+**--data-source-copy-cmd** arg
+:   Copy command to be used to fetch remote files.
+NOTE: Placeholders for source
+    and destination file name (?src and ?dst) must be specified.
+    E.g. "scp user@my-server:?src ?dst".
+    Source placeholder will be substituted with files provided by the file-list option.

 # NOTES

 To enable zero-copy operation using shared memory, make sure the parameter **--transport** is set to '*shmem*' and that all input and output channels are of '*shmem*' type as well.
 Also, consider setting the **--io-threads** parameter to a value equal to, or lower than, the number of CPU cores on your system.